History of Bogota

 Early February: Centro Festival in the Candelaria and other parts of the city to discover the musical diversity of Colombia.

-- 20 July: Colombian Independence Day with military parades in the main streets of the capital.
+• July 20: Colombian Independence Day, with military parades through the main streets of the capital.

-- August 6 and 7: anniversary of the foundation of Santa Fé de Bogotá with concerts and performances.
-The next day, a parade in memory of the Battle of Boyacá.
+• August 6 and 7: anniversary of the founding of Santa Fé de Bogotá with concerts and performances.
+The following day, a parade in memory of the Battle of Boyacá.

 Tennis shoes, cold weather clothing, mackintosh, sun cream, sunglasses (especially for the Monserrate), umbrella.
 Beware of the altitude for people with heart and/or respiratory problems (2600m altitude).